Transitioning to Ninth Grade

 - How are teachers assigned to each student?
 PowerSchool randomly selects each students’ schedule.

 - What zero period options are available for freshmen?
-Zero period options for freshmen include: ROTC and Marching Band; some upper level math and Spanish classes may also be available.
-Other classes TBD, most freshmen classes are not available during zero period.
+Zero period options for freshmen include: ROTC and Marching Band; Other classes TBD, most freshmen classes are not available during zero period.

 Honors / AP Courses

 - How much homework should I expect my child to have every night?
 The amount of homework per night varies depending on each students’ individual schedule; however, each 9th grader should expect approximately one hour of homework every night.
-Students in Honors classes should anticipate additional homework time.
+Students in Honors and/or AP classes should anticipate additional homework time.

 - What tutoring resources are available?
 Please check with each teacher regarding their availability to assist students in groups or individually.
-Other resources include: the Redondo Beach library on-line tutoring service, on-campus tutoring clubs and the RUHS math tutor list.
+Other resources include: the Redondo Beach library on-line tutoring service, on-campus tutoring clubs and the RUHS course department tutor list.
 Tutoring resources are subject to change, please check with the teacher or your counselor for more information.

 - When do I pick up the class schedule?
 The unofficial class schedules may be picked up on registration day.
 The official schedule will be picked up on the first day of school.

 - How do I clear an absence?
 Parents/guardians have five days to clear a student’s absence.
 The parent/guardian may clear an absence by calling the Attendance Office, writing a note (may be dropped off in the Attendance Office), or filling out the online absence form available on the RUHS website.
-Please verify that the absence has been cleared on Infinite Campus.
+Please verify that the absence has been cleared on PowerSchool.

 - What are the penalties for being tardy?
 Excessive tardies may negatively effect a student’s citizenship grade.
 Three tardies is equivalent to one period truancy.

 Homework while absent

 - How do I request homework when my child is sick?
-If the student absent, please contact a classmate or the student’s teachers to request homework; you may also check your assignments on your teacher's website.
+If the student absent, please contact a classmate or the student’s teachers to request homework; you may also check your assignments on your teacher's class website/Schoology account.

 Sports (including Pep Squad/Dance Guard) Seasons